-- it involves a superior, i.e. a person having authority over a subordinate; - the superior knew or should have known that the crime had been committed or was about to be committed; - the superior had the ability to prevent the criminal conduct; and - the superior failed to take all necessary and reasonable measures within his power to prevent or punish the criminal conduct.
+- it involves a superior, i.e. a person having authority over a subordinate; - the superior knew or, or had reason to know, that the subordinates were about to commit or were committing a crime;1 - the superior had the ability to prevent the criminal conduct and failed to take all necessary and reasonable measures within his power to prevent or punish the criminal conduct.